cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 #### Sprint-3/quote-generator/quotes.js
 Code is good,

 The first line in `quote.js` is `// DO NOT EDIT BELOW HERE`.
-So you probably should insert your code before that line.
+So it would be a better practice to respect that line and insert our code before that line.

 ---

 It would be better to show "Auto-Play: OFF" initially (to be consistent with the unchecked "Auto-Play" checkbox).

+It seems that the leading `"` and `-` are for "styling" purpose.
+If we leave them in HTML code, it could make styling or changing the view easier.
+For example, a front-end developer will not need to edit any JS code to change the appearance.

 ### Image Carousel